samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 {% endraw %}
 {% endhighlight %}

-In this case you are actually doing two things: you are changing the `title` of your React app to _Q&App_; and you are making your app load a variation of Bootstrap called `flatly`.
+In this case, you are actually doing two things: you are changing the `title` of your React app to _Q&App_, and you are making your app load a variation of Bootstrap called `flatly`.
 If you are interested, you can use any variation available at [_Bootswatch_](https://bootswatch.com), or you can also use the default flavor of Bootstrap.
 However, you will probably find the variations over _Bootswatch_ more appealing.

 ### Creating a Navigation Bar in Your React App

 Now that you have configured your app to use Bootstrap, you are ready to create your first React component.
-In this section, you will create a component called `NavBar` (which stands for Navigation Bar) and you will add it to your React app.
+In this section, you will create a component called `NavBar` (which stands for Navigation Bar), and you will add it to your React app.

 To do so, create a new directory called `NavBar` inside the `src` directory of your application and insert a new file called `NavBar.js` inside it.
 In this file, input the following code: